samhann/samhann.github.io/_posts/2016-01-09-fb-newsfeed-style-loader-in-swift.markdown

     }

 ```
-The trick here is in using `CGContextSetBlendMode(context,.Clear)`.
-That clears the rects of all other subviews of this superview except the cutout.
+The trick here is to use `CGContextSetBlendMode(context,.Clear)`, using which we clear the rects of all the other subviews of this superview except ofcourse the `CutoutView`.

-This allows for some degree of flexibility for changing your layouts using Storyboards.
+This way of doing things allows for some degree of flexibility for changing your cell layouts in interface builder.
 However ,more complex layouts with multiline text fields or overlapping views may give unexpected results.

 And voila !

 ![Final result](https://camo.githubusercontent.com/5b1b29c22d438bdb52429d083d84241775d083db/687474703a2f2f672e7265636f726469742e636f2f784156374b50356c437a2e676966)

+While adding the animation to multiple cells , we do so in a `CATransaction` so that they all animate in sync.

+An additional enhancement might be to draw the rects a little smaller in height if the view is a UILabel.

 The full code is on [Github](https://github.com/samhann/Loader.swift).